MinaToma/Typing-Master/README.md

 # Typing-Master
-game designed using unity to simulate typing speed improvment sites with a funny, amusing and chanllenging way
+game designed using unity to simulate typing speed improvment sites with a funny, amusing and challenging way